David-Seis/SecureYourAzureData/SQLSecurity/02 - SQLServerSecurityBasics.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png">Edit and run the sample Python application</p>
 Open an Administrator Powershell command window and navigate to the test app directory and open the document:

+> If you did not have the opportunity to complete the pre-requsites or you are auditing this course without a SQL Server Instance installed, you can <a href="https://github.com/David-Seis/SecureYourAzureData/blob/main/SQLSecurity/SamplePythonCodeNotebook.ipynb">find all of the Python exercises worked out in a Jupyter Notebook you can review here</a>.

   <pre>
     cd \SampleDBApp